arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-05-06-director-business-development-personal-care-at-modern-meadow.md

 ---
-title: 'Director, Business Development, Personal Care at Modern Meadow'
+title: 'Director, Business Development at Modern Meadow'
-position: 'Director, Business Development, Personal Care'
+position: 'Director, Business Development'
 templateKey: jobs-post
-path: /jobs/modernmeadow/director-business-development-personal-care
+path: /jobs/modernmeadow/director-business-development
-date: '2018-05-04T18:07:11-04:00'
+date: '2018-06-16T18:07:11-04:00'
 companyRelated: /modernmeadow
 ---
-As we continue to grow we are seeking a **Business Development Director **to focus on **personal care.**
+As we continue to grow we are seeking a **Business Development Director.**

 **Responsibilities:**